Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Formalism

 These allow us to write the effective Hamiltonian succinctly as

 To explicitly obtain an expression for $\Bar{H}$, we must evaluate the integrals $I_{k}^{(j)}$.
-To remove the spin-spin interactions in the spin chain, at least to lowest order, one possible choice is to choose $n_y = 2 n_x$, $m_y = 2m_y$, and $n_x \neq m_x$.
+To remove the spin-spin interactions in the spin chain, at least to lowest order, one possible choice, which we stick to in this paper, is to choose $n_y = 2 n_x$, $m_y = 2m_x $, and $n_x \neq m_x$.
 The integrals in $I_{k}^{(j)}$ then evaluate to zero for all $j$ and $k$, leading to $\Bar{H} = 0$.
 Notice that since $n_x \neq m_x$, the suppression of the spin-spin interactions depends crucially on the fact that we apply different control fields to odd and even-numbered sites.
-On the other hand, let us examine what happens if we apply the same fields to the spins.
-Instead of repeating the entire process beginning from an expression for $U_c(t)$, we notice that the only differences in this case will be that $n_x = m_x$ and $n_y = m_y$.
-The Hamiltonian describing the effect of the control fields will be
+On the other hand, let us examine what happens if we apply the same fields to two neighboring spins in the chain.
+In other words, we have a `constant' configuration of the control fields for the two spins.
+In this case, we find that

-We call this the constant configuration of control fields, and this Hamiltonian also satisfies the decoupling condition Eq.~\eqref{eq:decoupling} if $n_x \neq n_y$.
-Our task is therefore to simply evaluate the integrals $I_{k}^{(j)}$ for $n_x = m_x$.
-It turns out that if $n_y = 2 n_x$, we get

 The effective Hamiltonian is now not zero.
-To sum up then, both the constant and staggered configurations of control fields decouple the spin chain form the environment.
-While the staggered configuration suppresses spin-spin interactions, the constant configuration modulates the spin-spin interaction, giving us an effective Hamiltonian that describes the interaction of the spins.
-We now show how we can use both field configurations in conjunction to generate entanglement between specific spins in the chain, while keeping the rest of the spins non-interacting as well as eliminating the effect of the environment.
+Moreover, since $n_y \neq n_x$, the two spins are still decoupled from their environment.
+To sum up then, both the constant and staggered configurations of control fields can decouple the spin chain form its environment.
+While the staggered configuration suppresses spin-spin interactions, the constant configuration modulates the spin-spin interactions, giving us an effective Hamiltonian that describes the interaction of the spins.
+We now show how we can use both both staggered and constant field configurations in conjunction to generate entanglement between specific spins in the chain.
+Note that the effect of the environment is also suppressed.